Skip to main content

 The Wisdom Tooth Removal Surgery

-During your first visit, you will meet with Dr. Rick, Dr. Carl, Dr. Ben, Dr. Sohaib, or Dr. Hwi who will take 3D scans of your mouth and talk about your options for anesthesia.
+During your first visit, you will meet with Dr. Ben, Dr. Sohaib, or Dr. Hwi who will take 3D scans of your mouth and talk about your options for anesthesia.
 Many patients undergo IV sedation, which puts you into a semi-conscious, sleep-like state.
 You can still respond to questions asked by your doctor but will not remember the procedure.

 Once the anesthesia has taken effect, your oral surgeon will remove erupted wisdom teeth with forceps.
 Impacted teeth are broken into small pieces and then removed, and your surgeon will make small incisions in the gum tissue to access the bony segments.
 Surgical sites will be closed with dissolvable stitches, and you will rest in our recovery area until the anesthesia wears off.